2024–25 Leicester City F.C. season: April

 By the end of April Leicester were 19th in the league with 18 points, 18 points off safety.

 May

 Leicester's first game in May was against Bottom and fellow relegated side Southampton at the King Power.
-Jamie Vardy opened the scoring in the 17th minute to score his 199th Leicester goal and Leicester's first home goal since December 8th 2024.
-Jordan Ayew would score a 2nd in the 44th minute making it 2-0 which would be the final score marking Leicester's first win since the 26th of January and their first home win since the 3rd of December 2024.
+Jamie Vardy opened the scoring in the 17th minute to score his 199th Leicester goal and Leicester's first home goal since December 8, 2024.
+Jordan Ayew would score a 2nd in the 44th minute making it 2-0 which would be the final score marking Leicester's first win since 26 January and their first home win since 3 December 2024.
 This also ended Leicester's 9 match run of home defeats without scoring.

 Players

 Squad information

 Players and squad numbers last updated on 13 June 2025.
 Appearances include all competitions.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.